uyuni-project/evil-minions/README.md

 ```
 ./dumping-salt-minion
-less /tmp/minion-dump.yml
+# will create /tmp/minion-dump.yml
 ```

-This "dump" can be fed to the `evil-minions.py` script, which will mimic the original minion by sending the same responses to equivalent requests coming from the master.
-It will optionally use a different minion id and machine id, so that it will look as a completely different minion to the master.
+This "dump" can be fed to the `evil-minions` script, which will mimic the original minion by sending the same responses to equivalent requests coming from the master.
+It will by default simulate 10 copies of the original minions, the count can be changed via a commandline switch:

 ```
-vim evil-minions.py # hack opts
-./evil-minions.py
+./evil-minions --count 5 <MASTER_FQDN>
 ```

 ### Known limitations